sfkonrad/M14_Challenge_Submission/README.md

 # Evaluation Report

-In the previous sections, you updated your `README.md` file with your conclusions.
-To accomplish this section, you need to add a summary evaluation report at the end of the `README.md` file.
+In the previous sections, we updated your `README.md` file with your conclusions.
+To accomplish this section, we wee required to add a summary evaluation report at the end of the `README.md` file.
 For this report, express your final conclusions and analysis.
 Support your findings by using the PNG images that you created.

 ### Step 3: Backtest the models to evaluate their performance.